 IEICE Technical Report.
 Microwaves

 Dawn, Debasis and YONEYAMA, Tsukasa, "Optical Intensity Modulator Using Inverted Slot Line at 60GHz" (1996).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 261.